 Andrew's accusation that the report Neo Russia compiled on the accident that killed his wife was a cover-up is a bit painful to hear after the Russian annexation of Crimea and the subsequent information war between it and the West.

 Hilarious in Hindsight: Neo France apparently uses Neo Francs, even though France stopped dealing in francs when it adopted the euro in 2002.

 So Bad, It's Good: For several fans of the whole Gundam franchise, seeing as how this show is an Oddball in the Series.
 While there's a sizeable amount of people who enjoyed G Gundam for exactly what it is, there's also quite a few who thought the show was completely ridiculous, and yet love it just as much.

 Superlative Dubbing: The English dub hams it up so well that many swear up and down it's far more entertaining than the Japanese audio.
 On top of that, they kept all of the songs intact.

 Vindicated by History: It was the first alternate universe Gundam series, and to this day is the biggest departure from the usual Gundam fare (barring SD Gundam works), and at the time of its release was very divisive for those reasons.
 As time went on, it has become one of the most unilaterally beloved Gundam series.

 Wangst: Domon and Rain's relationship slips into this occasionally, notably towards the end of the series.

-Woolseyism: Chibodee's nicknames for the other fighters are changed from national adjectives, to simply the names of their countries.
-This avoids accidental allusions to America's use of "Japanese" as a racial epithet during World War II and earlier.
+Chibodee's nicknames for the other fighters are changed from national adjectives, to simply the names of their countries.
+E.g., he says things like "hey, Neo-Japan" rather than "hey, Japanese", the latter of which is a slur in the States.